northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 The following are optional fields that can be set and adjusted for the parcluster and include the following items.

-Specifying a constaint such as a CPU constraint ():
+Specifying a constaint such as a [CPU constraint](https://rc-docs.northeastern.edu/en/latest/hardware/hardware_overview.html#using-the-constraint-flag):

 ```{code-block} matlab
 >> % Specify a constraint